Jonmainhart/pbj/README.md

 - Missed picks
 - Accuracy
 - Weekly wins
+- Last-place finishes

+A last-place finish is recorded for each player sharing the lowest final weekly rank.

 Season statistics are rebuilt from completed weekly results, allowing corrections to earlier weeks to propagate cleanly.